mmarinel/N-Puzzle-AI/README.md

 The precise requirements of the project are described [here](en.subject.pdf), with one of the only constraints being the use of the *A\* search algorithm* ore one of its variants.

-In order to prevent the excessive memory consumption of the A\* search algorithm, I used a custom implementation of the ***Recursive Best First Search*** algorithm that uses the explored set with a compressed representation of the state (the board configuration), which makes up for a faster look-up in that set.
+In order to prevent the excessive memory consumption of the A\* search algorithm, I used a custom implementation of the ***Recursive Best First Search*** algorithm that uses the explored set with a compressed representation of the state (the board configuration), which makes up for a faster look-up in that set, plus an optimized calculation of the heuristic value based on that of the parent.

 1. [The A* search algorithm](README.md#the-a*-search-algorithm)